Spphire/RM-labeling-tool/README.md

 # [Play now!](https://spphire.github.io/RM-labeling-tool/)

-# click "Play now!" link above, you can quickly get vast datasets of Energy Mechanism
+# click "Play now!" link above, you can quickly get vast datasets of Energy Mechanism and Armor

 ## Instrcutions

+You can refer to [convert tool](https://github.com/HDUExia/RoboMaster-Season-2023-Rune-s-labels-Transforming-Tool) if you want to convert dataset from my project to Yolo-face format.

 ### Moving: